andrepucas/lp2_4XGame_p1_2022/README.md

 manipulate and pick a `.map4x` file from the Desktop to be loaded and displayed as an interactive game map.

+The next phase of this project, which contains moving units and turns, is being developed [here][4XGameP2Repo].

 [**`• CODE ARCHITECTURE •`**](#code-architecture) [**`• METADATA •`**](#metadata)

 ---